-Some of these can be found at www.ndis.gov.au/people-disability/fact-sheets-and-publications Others are mentioned in this kit and for some, you will need to use the NDIS website search engine.
+Some of these can be found on the NDIS’ Factsheets and Publications page; others are mentioned in this kit and for some, you will need to use the NDIS website search engine.

-An outline of the NDIS process can be found at: www.ndis.gov.au/participants/planning-process
+An outline of the NDIS process can be found on their website.

 Sometimes when looking for NDIS resources it’s better to use Google search engine than the NDIS search engine.